onyeka-hub/Project-14/README.md

 ![homestead database and user](./images/db-and-user.PNG)

-3. Update the database connectivity requirements in the file **.env.sample**
+3. Update the database connectivity requirements in the file **.env.sample** in the php-todo repo

 4. Update **Jenkinsfile** with proper pipeline configuration